-Damask Roses are a medium-sized heavy blooms with a lovely fragrance that lingers.
+Damask Roses are a medium-sized heavy blooms.
 Once in bloom, these roses stay intact for several weeks (our personal best has been 8 weeks!) before wilting.
 Each plant produces multiple blooms, usually in groups of 2 and 3.
 The plant flowers every couple of weeks in the bloom season (starting late spring through early monsoons and sometimes well up to winters in India).

 Rose plants can be easily grown in any type of soil but need good organic fertilization to grow and produce blooms.